Our Culture

 As the scientific evidence mounts, several trends have moved the issue of climate change to the top of the agenda for investors, companies, and policymakers.

 Second, new technologies have improved access to information and raised public awareness of this devastation and its causes.
 Globally, people have become more informed about climate change, and a larger part of the population has voiced their concerns to policymakers.
 Consumers, especially in wealthier economies, are increasingly demanding products that are environmentally friendly.
 Thanks to mobile technology, they now have more tools to make more informed consumption choices.
-In fact, 73 percent of Americans now use a product’s environmental friendliness as a factor in their purchasing decision.

 Investors Prioritize Climate Change

 All this is leading investors to focus their attention on climate change, which in turn feeds public awareness and regulatory trends.
 In particular, “universal asset owners” that are exposed to most of the market have become more active on the topic of climate change and emissions reduction.
 Climate change is perhaps the most obvious and systemwide example of the harmful side effects—or externalities—of industrialization.
 It can cause myriad downstream effects.
 For instance, carbon dioxide emitted by coal plants contributes to global warming and changing weather patterns, which in turn can reduce crop yields.
 Less supply leads to higher food prices and ultimately reduces consumer spending power, which can lead to an overall economic slowdown.
-In fact, some studies project that climate change could slow the global economy by about 10 percent by 2050.7
+In fact, some studies project that climate change could slow the global economy by up to 18 percent by 2050.8

 Source: Sands Capital Research and https://www.unepfi.org/fileadmin/documents/universal_ownership_full.pdf